TestingExcellence/mundana-theme-jekyll/_posts/2016-09-19-automate-stories-during-sprint.md

 layout: post
 title: "Is it Possible to Automate Stories During the Sprint?"
 author: Amir
-categories: [ software testing ]
-tags: [ testing fundamentals ]
+tags: [ agile, qa ]
-image: assets/images/coming-soon.jpg
+image: assets/images/automate-stories-during-sprint.jpg
 ---

 ### Test Automation During Sprint

 **Question**

-My team uses **[scrum agile methodology](http://www.testingexcellence.com/scrum/)** to develop a web application.
+My team uses Scrum to develop a web application.
 As an Automation Tester in the team, I’m often asked to automate the stories within the sprint, even when the developer hasn’t even finished the story.

 If it’s at the beginning of the sprint, I have time to automate the story during the sprint, but towards the end of the sprint, I don’t get enough time to automate the last stories.

 Any suggestions on how I can complete the automation of the stories within the current sprint?

-* * *

 **Answer**